lucas-koontz/DeliveryPartner/README.md

 * Your project must be **cross-platform**;
 #### Solution
-`Dockerfile` and `docker-compose.yml` specifies a Docker container version for this project.
-This API can be used in any plataform that offers Docker.
+`Dockerfile` and `docker-compose.yml` specify a Docker container version for this project.
+This API can be used in any platform that offers Docker.

 * Provide a documentation (README.md) file explaining how to execute your service **locally** and how to deploy it (*focus on simplicity, and don't forget that we should test your service on our own, without further assistance*).